 How is it Calculated for Commercial Property?

 Commercial property is considered a real asset.
 So, when it is levied, the tax is calculated based on the fair market value of the property.
-Remember, this is still the property tax valuation that we typically focus on.
+Remember, this is still the commercial property tax valuation that we typically focus on.
 It is:

 - Calculated by local municipalities